-Task Breakdown Potential Hazards Critical Safety Practices Potential Hazards Strain, sprain Struck by debris Cuts/lacerations and other injuries from saw kickback/flying debris Hearing loss Carbon Monoxide exposure Critical Safety Practices of obstructions.
-Secure saw with hand using firm grip on front handle and placing foot on base handle (if saw equipped with base handle). • Avoid bending at the waist by squatting, using a wide stance, and/or using support by resting arm on knee.
+Task Breakdown Potential Hazards Critical Safety Practices Cutting operation Strain, sprain of obstructions.
+Secure saw with hand using firm grip on front handle and placing foot on base handle (if saw equipped with base handle). • Avoid bending at the waist by squatting, using a wide Caung operation Struck by debris Cuts/lacerations and other injuries from saw kickback/flying debris Hearing loss Carbon Monoxide exposure Avoid bending at the waist by squatting, using a wide stance, and/or using support by resting arm on knee.
 Face forward to avoid twisting.
-Keep the work close to avoid reaching. • Wear safety hard hat, safety shoes, safety glasses or goggles, and a face shield.
-Keep body away from path of sparks • Let the saw do the work • Support object being cut to prevent it from moving and pinching the blade • Review the saw manual for proper cutting technique • Never start to cut with the upper quadrant (12 o'clock to 3 o'clock position) of the blade (kickback zone) • Hold the machine with firm grip using 2 hands and stand off to side of saw while cutting Keep good balance and firm foothold Always cut at maximum speed Stand at comfortable distance from the work piece Never cut above shoulder height Be alert to movement of the object which could cause the cut to close and pinch the blade To prevent kickback avoid removing blade and re-entering to make cut Do not wear any loose clothing, jewelry or other articles which could become entangled in the saw Wear hearing protection (plugs or muffs) Only use gas powered saw in a well ventilated area to avoid overexposure to carbon monoxide.
+Keep the work close to avoid reaching.
+Wear safety hard hat, safety shoes, safety glasses or goggles, and a face shield.
+Keep body away from path of sparks Let the saw do the work Support object being cut to prevent it from moving and pinching the blade Review the saw manual for proper cutting technique Never start to cut with the upper quadrant (12 o'clock to 3 o'clock position) of the blade (kickback zone) Hold the machine with firm grip using 2 hands and stand off to side of saw while cutting Keep good balance and firm foothold Always cut at maximum speed Stand at comfortable distance from the work piece Never cut above shoulder height Be alert to movement of the object which could cause the cut to close and pinch the blade To prevent kickback avoid removing blade and re-entering to make cut Do not wear any loose clothing, jewelry or other articles which could become entangled in the saw Wear hearing protection (plugs or muffs) Only use gas powered saw in a well ventilated area to avoid overexposure to carbon monoxide.
 Use mechanical ventilation (blowers), in poorly ventilated areas.